qjk5736/example_codes/README.md

 ## ch9_dynamics_cpp

-	This is an C++ implementation of the algorithm in the Feynman Lectures on Physics Vol. I Ch.
-9
-	Newton's Laws of Mechanics, Section 9_6.
+	This is an C++ module implementation of the algorithm in the Feynman Lectures on Physics Vol. I Ch.
+9 Newton's Laws of Mechanics, Section 9_6.
 Includes a gnuplot script to plot the output dat file.